rw-dalai/javascript-introduction/30_JavaScript-VS-Java.md

 ### JavaScript Classes

-- In JavaScript we can uses classes like in Java.
+- In JavaScript we can use classes like in Java.
 - However, internally JavaScript uses `prototypes` to mimic classes hence it's just a syntactic sugar.

 ```javascript